AdobeDocs/experience-manager-cloud-service.en/help/assets/upload-brand-approved-assets.md

 # Upload brand approved assets to Content Hub {#upload-brand-approved-assets-content-hub}

-Administrators can add assets to the Content Hub either from local file system or import assets from OneDrive or Dropbox data sources.
+[Content Hub users with rights to add assets](/help/assets/deploy-content-hub.md#onboard-content-hub-users-add-assets) can add assets to the Content Hub either from local file system or import assets from OneDrive or Dropbox data sources.
 All assets display at the top-level in Content Hub irrespective of the folder structure available on your local file system or OneDrive and Dropbox data sources to enhance the search capabilities.

 To further enhance asset search, Content Hub allows you to: